 Microsoft O/S updates are standardised across all devices with their operating system installed.
 Bundled releases are issued every month, and a product upgrade is issued every six months or so.

 The tablet operating systems (Opens New Window) article looks at this subject in more detail by comparing the advantages and improvements that could be made to each O/S.

 Apple and Google have mobile app stores that contains many applications covering a whole manner of genres.
 These are specially written programs for mobile devices that are improving in quality and aligning with native desktop functionality.

 Often mobile devices do not have the same features as accessing that service through a web browser on a desktop device.
 For example some mobile banking apps do not allow you to set up standing orders.

-It is understood that Apple are more stringent in approving applications for their App Store than Google.
+It is understood that Apple are more stringent in approving applications for their Mobile App Stores (Opens New Window) than Google.
 This could explain why there are more applications available on the Android Store, but there is an inherently higher risk of installing an app on Android that has built in malware.

 This does not give Apple a free pass as the perfect App Store.
 If you look hard enough you can find 'jailbroken' apps for Apple devices that bypass certain 'genuine' app settings.
 For example a jail broken app may prevent ads from running throughout YouTube videos.

 These types of applications, although free, can be cumbersome to enable on your Apple device, and just like android applications, could include malware that steals your personal information.